exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 morphed into daalders (Dutch), and finally dollars (English).

 ![](/images/21-lessons/joachimsthaler.png)
-<center>The original 'dollar'.
+<center v-pre>The original 'dollar'.
 Saint Joachim is pictured with his robe and wizard hat.
 Picture cc-by-sa Berlin-George</center>

 The introduction of representative money heralded the downfall of hard money.
 Gold certificates were introduced in 1863, and about fifteen